Best Halogen Headlight Bulbs: Drive at Night With More Confidence

 Q: How long do halogen headlight bulbs last?

-A: As we mentioned previously, halogen bulbs have a shorter lifespan than some other types of bulbs.
-Typically, a halogen bulb will last 2,000 hours or two years, while LED bulbs can last 25,000 hours.
+As we mentioned previously, halogen bulbs have a shorter lifespan than some other types of bulbs.
+Typically, a halogen bulb will last 2,000 hours or two years.

 Q: Are halogen headlight bulbs safe?